 Rachel also devised and ran five Creative Writing Workshop sessions in Durham & Northumberland, with over forty participants in total.
-The workshops provided a unique opportunity to handle artefacts from the DLI collection and further explore them through creative writing.
+The workshops provided participants with a unique opportunity to handle artefacts from the DLI collection and explore them further through creative writing.

 A selection of writing from the workshops was made available to read at the exhibition and was also performed at the preview night.